How to win big this Small Business Saturday

 It helps kick-start your Christmas sales

 OK, I left the best for last.
 And it doesn’t matter whether you sell to consumers or other businesses.
-I know plenty of small business owners (ahem!) who have business-related presents on their Christmas list.
+I know plenty of small business owners (ahem!) who have business-related presents on their Christmas lists.
 Given people are already thinking about Christmas shopping on Small Business Saturday (it being December and all), use this as your launchpad to hitting your December sales targets.

 What should you do now?